PejmanNik/paprize/packages/website/docs/react/components.md

 ## ReportPreview

-This component is intended for use in Client-Side Pagination only.
+This component is intended for use in [front-end report generation](/report-generation.md).
 It applies default CSS styles to make the output resemble the Chrome Print Preview screen.
-[More info](/02-React/04-report-preview.md)
+[More info](/react/report-preview.md)

 ```
 <ReportRoot>